 I also go for natural cleaning products, taking Deidre Imus' advice to look for products which have the ingredients highlighted.

-While it is arguably a bad time for things like Women's classic clothes, it is an excellent time for the ease of purchasing natural products, and I get virtually all of them now from one simple source, my local supermarket.
+It is a good time for the ease of purchasing natural products, and I get virtually all of them now from one simple source, my local supermarket.

 This is the vanity category and where I fail.
 The (only) make-up I wear is this Elizabeth Arden lipstick (Pink Vibrations #49).